baggariSiva/umijs/README.md

 - Gitlab
 - Docker compose

-But for these UmiJs website examples, you can choose GitHub as your deployment method.
+But for this UmiJs Template, you can choose GitHub as your deployment method.

 ### Step 3: Authentication

+Select Clone in step at step Git Repository and select UmiJs template for creating a repository in your git account after that authenticate with Git by clicking on
+Continue with Github button and authorize elestio to access git then you can rename you repository name if you want.

-If you forked the repo then you can click on the sign-in with GitHub button and authorize elestio to access the git repo then you can select the UmiJs-example repo otherwise you can directly insert a git repo URL to deploy the UmiJs website.
+Else If you forked the repo then you can click on the Continue with GitHub button and authorize elestio to access the git repo then you can select the UmiJs repo otherwise you can directly insert a git repo URL to deploy the UmiJs application.

 ### Step 4: Configuration

 After selecting a repo or inserting a URL it will auto-filled all the desired configurations using the elestio.yml/elestio.json file.

-You can also manually customize the Configure your application, Reverse proxy configuration, and Environment variables.
+You can also manually customize the Configure your application.

+Select your runtime and its version, run & build commands.

+Reverse proxy configuration, Volume Configuration, Exposed Ports Configuration and Environment variables.

 ### Step 5: Choose Deployment Targets